SypherSP/GroupBuyingOnTheBlockchain/README.md

 #Group Buying On Blockchain
-This project is about group buying marketplace on blockchain.
+This project is a prototype to demonstrate group buying on the blockchain.

 ---
 ## Quick Start